Getting Started in Information Technology

 4. Build Your Skill Set, Get Trained and Get Certified

-Having started your job search one of the most important things to know about a successful IT career is that you will need to keep your skills up to date.
-In a fast-moving industry having the right certifications and keeping them current is essential, particularly if you decide to move into DoD related careers.
+Having started your job search, one of the most important things to know about a successful IT career is that you will need to keep your skills up to date.
+In a fast-moving industry, having the right certifications and keeping them current is essential, particularly if you decide to move into DoD related careers.

-Entry-Level Training and Certification
+Entry-Level Training and Certifications